Battle of Honey Springs: Battle

 I never saw such fighting as was done by the Negro regiment....The question that negroes will fight is settled; besides they make better soldiers in every respect than any troops I have ever had under my command.

 During this period the 2nd Indian Home Guards, fighting for the Union, accidentally strayed into no man's land between the Confederate and Union lines.
 The Federal commanders gave the order for the Home Guards to fall back, the Confederates assumed it was an order to retreat and attacked.
 The Confederates charged into an established defensive line held by the 1st Kansas Colored Volunteer Infantry, which repulsed the charge.

 Cooper pulled his men back towards the depot to obtain new ammunition, but the Federals continued to press his army closely.
 Heavy fighting occurred when Cooper's men made a stand at a bridge over Elk Creek, roughly 1/4 of a mile south of the original position.
 Union forces continued driving them back further and gradually beginning to turn Cooper's left, causing a general Confederate retreat.
 Cooper attempted to fight a rearguard action, making a last stand another 1/2 mile south near Honey Springs Depot.
 Despite a notable half-hour stand by the Choctaw and Chickasaw regiment, the Indians and Texans were badly organized, disheartened, and in many cases due to poor powder, unarmed.
 Most simply continued to flee.
+The fighting was over by 2 p.m., four hours after it had begun.

 Victorious Union forces took possession of the Honey Springs depot, burning what couldn't be immediately used, and occupying the field.
 Blunt trumpeted the battle as a major victory, claiming Union losses of only 76 (17 dead and 60 wounded), with enemy casualties in excess of 500, although Cooper reported only 181 Confederate casualties (134 killed or wounded and 47 taken prisoner).
 Cooper claimed that his enemy's forces losses were over 200.